elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

 ---

-### What object model do the alert, prompt, and confirm functions belong to?
+### The alert, prompt, and confirm methods are part of what object model?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The alert, prompt, and confirm methods belong to the BOM.</div><br />
   <div><strong>Technical Response:</strong> The alert, prompt, and confirm methods belong to the Browser Object Model.
-It is commonly referred to as the BOM.
+It is commonly called the BOM.
   </div>
   </div>
 </details>